Prague Poles

-The Prague Poles are the farthest points of the territory of Prague in all four cardinal directions.
+The Prague Poles are the furthest points of the territory of Prague in all four cardinal directions.
 The poles are determined by the border between the capital city of Prague and the Central Bohemian Region.
 The poles were marked in November 2020 by Ondřej Boháč, director of Prague Institute of Planning and Development and Czech reporter Janek Rubeš.
 In addition, the center of Prague is marked in the same way.
 They are marked by 180 kg concrete bollards.